Blue Merle Australian Shepherds – Facts 2024

 1.2 Connection to Basque Sheepherders

 So why the Aussie name?
 Well, it’s all thanks to some Basque sheepherders.
-These folks came to the US from Australia in the 1800s, bringing their herding dogs with them.
-The dogs they brought weren’t Aussies, but they played a part in developing the breed.
+These folks came to the US from Australia in the 1800s, bringing their herding dogs.
+The dogs they got weren’t Aussies, but they played a part in developing the breed.
 The name stuck, even though it’s a bit of a misnomer.

 1.3 Rise in Popularity

-After World War II, Aussies really took off.
-Rodeos, horse shows, and western movies made these dogs famous.
+After World War II, Aussies took off.
+Rodeos, horse shows, and Western movies made these dogs famous.
 People fell for their good looks and smarts.
 Soon, they weren’t just working dogs anymore – they were beloved pets and show dogs too.

 2.1 Size and Weight